 Your nerves play a major role in muscle activity and sensation.
 If you’re experiencing muscle pain or weakness, there may be a problem with your nerve signaling.
-Allen Chu, MD, PhD, at the Houston Neurology & Sleep Diagnostic Center in Houston and The Woodlands, Texas, is an experienced physician who conducts electromyography (EMG) at his offices to test nerve activity and identify the source of your symptoms.
+Allen Chu, MD, PhD, at the Houston Neurology & Sleep Diagnostic Center in Houston, Texas, is an experienced physician who conducts electromyography (EMG) at his offices to test nerve activity and identify the source of your symptoms.
 To learn more about EMG testing, call the office nearest you today or book an appointment online.

 Dr. Chu has performed more than 30,000 EMG studies.
 Many patients gave great comments on his EMG skills, bed-side manner, and low discomfort during the EMG testing.
 He’s earned a reputation among doctors and patients alike for his precise, gentle approach and ability to get the most complete and accurate information available from this technique.
 If you need an EMG, know that Dr. Chu and our team will make it as comfortable for you as possible.